 We know most districts have provided students with Chromebooks.
-If your Chromebook can run Microsoft Office apps like Word, you can use it.
+If your Chromebook is able to run Microsoft Office apps like Word, you are welcome to use it.
 If, however, it does not support Microsoft Office, we strongly encourage you to obtain a laptop that does.